When you’ve been blown up whilst on patrol in Afghanistan, you’re not thinking about the paperwork.

 Alongside dealing with a coma, physiotherapy and an amputation, Andy also had to deal with his compensation claim after being medically discharged.

-Fortunately, compensation claims are one of the many areas that the Legion can help with.
+Fortunately, compensation claims are one of the many areas that we can help with.

 Joining the Marines

 Andy served with the Royal Marines for a decade, joining up at 17 after seeing the famous recruitment poster ’99.9 percent need not apply’.
 He served in Iraq and Afghanistan, where he was injured in 2009.

 Andy and a comrade were patrolling in the darkness before dawn, when Andy’s comrade tripped a wire that triggered two IEDs.
 The explosions hit both men.

 Andy had a total of 27 injuries including severe nerve damage to his lower legs, a broken elbow and sternum and facial injuries.

 He credits his troop with saving his life after they raced to his aid, immediately wrapping a tourniquet around his legs to stem the bleeding.

 Andy was flown to Camp Bastion for treatment and later spent several weeks in a coma before receiving rehabilitation at Headley Court, back in the UK.

 It was stopping me from living the life I wanted to live.Andy